 What's the difference between Tuscan kale and curly kale?

 Not much, other than appearance.
-Tuscan kale can be slightly more tender, but not a huge deal.
+Tuscan, or dinosaur kale can be slightly more tender, but not a huge deal.
 And honestly, if you can't find Tuscan kale, as it can be harder to locate, just use curly kale.
 I've done that and the salad is still delicious!
 (However, both my husband and I agree it's slightly more delicious with Tuscan kale).

 Why else should you make this salad (other than it's delicious?)
 Kale is SO healthy!
 I mean, obviously.
 You've probably heard all your foodie friends that are trying to eat healthy talk about kale.
 There's kale chips.
 Kale Caesar salads.
 Kale smoothies.
 Kale everything.
 But there's a good reason for that!
 It's diabetes-friendly and has high levels of vitamins A, K, B6, and C, calcium, potassium, and manganese.